sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

     SNIPLocation = {
         ; A SNIP's location is given as a ranges of values in different ; indices.
-        * IndexId => IndexRange,
+        * IndexId => IndexRange / ExtensionIndex,

         ; For experimental and extension use -- denotes other kinds of ; indices.
-        * tstr => any,
+        * tstr => IndexRange / ExtensionIndex,
     }

     ; We'll define the different index ranges as we go on with ; these specifications.
     IndexId = int

     ; An index range extends from a minimum to a maximum value.
-These ; ranges are _inclusive_ on both sides.
-It is not allowed for 'hi' ; to be less than 'lo'.
-A "nil" value indicates an empty ; range, which would not ordinarily be included.
+    ; These ranges are _inclusive_ on both sides.
+If 'hi' is less ; than 'lo', then this index "wraps around" the end of the ring.
+    ; A "nil" value indicates an empty range, which would not ; ordinarily be included.
     IndexRange = [ lo: IndexPos,
                    hi: IndexPos ] / nil

+    ; An ExtensionIndex is reserved for future use; current clients ; will not understand it and current ENDIVEs will not contain it.
+    ExtensionIndex = any

     ; For most indices, the ranges are encoded as 4-byte integers.
 But for ; hsdir rings, they are binary strings.